akpoff/dc22_badge_human_openspin/README.md

 You'll also want to put bstl in /opt/parallax/bin (or, edit the Makefile).

 Lastly, on OS X you'll want to get bstl-0.07-pre1 to download

+## LICENSE
+The project is under the MIT license.
+The code came from Parallax, Jon "JonnyMac" McPhalen and Ryan "1o57" Clarke and was already under the MIT license.

+I added the build system and licensed it under the same terms.